gunwant11/delidash/README.md

 ## Features:

-- **React Native & Redux**: Delidash is built on the React Native framework, ensuring a responsive and dynamic user interface.
+- **React Native & Expo**: Delidash is built on the React Native framework, ensuring a responsive and dynamic user interface.
 Redux is implemented to enhance state management, resulting in a seamless and efficient user experience.

 - **Stripe Integration**: Make secure and hassle-free payments using the popular Stripe payment gateway.
 Delidash ensures a smooth transaction process, allowing users to pay for their orders with confidence.